MA2QL: A Minimalist Approach to Fully Decentralized Multi-Agent Reinforcement Learning: Related Work

 \textbf{Decentralized learning.} Another learning paradigm in cooperative MARL is decentralized learning, where the simplest way is for each agent to learn independently, \textit{e.g.}, independent Q-learning (IQL) or independent actor-critic (IAC).
 These methods are usually taken as simple baselines for CTDE methods.
 For example, IQL is taken as a baseline in value decomposition methods \citep{sunehag2018vdn,rashid2018qmix}, while IAC is taken as a baseline in multi-agent actor-critic \citep{foerster2018COMA,yu2021surprising}.
-Some study further considers decentralized learning with communication for parameter-sharing \citep{zhang2018fully,li2020f2a2}.
-However, parameter-sharing should be considered as centralized training \citep{terry2020revisiting}.
+Some studies further consider decentralized learning with \textit{communication} \citep{zhang2018fully,li2020f2a2}, but they are not fully decentralized methods.
 More recently, IAC (\textit{i.e.}, independent PPO) has been empirically investigated and found remarkably effective in several cooperative MARL tasks \citep{de2020independent,yu2021surprising}, including multi-agent particle environments (MPE) \citep{lowe2017multi} and StarCraft multi-agent challenge (SMAC).
+However, as actor-critic methods follow the principle different from Q-learning, we will not focus on IAC for comparison in the experiment.
 On the other hand, IQL has also been thoroughly benchmarked and its performance is close to CTDE methods in a few tasks \citep{papoudakis2021benchmarking}.
 This sheds some light on the potential of value-based decentralized cooperative MARL.
+Although there are some Q-learning variants, \textit{i.e.}, hysteretic Q-learning \citep{HQL} and lenient Q-learning \citep{LQL}, for fully decentralized learning, they both are heuristic and their empirical performance is even worse than IQL \citep{zhang2020bi,jiang2022iq}.
+MA2QL may still be built on top of these Q-learning variants, \textit{e.g.}, the concurrent work \citep{jiang2022iq, jiang2022best}, which however requires a thorough study and is beyond the scope of this paper.

-We go one step further and propose MA2QL, a value-based fully decentralized learning method, which is theoretically grounded and in practice makes the minimal changes to IQL.
-In the next section, we provide the empirical comparison between MA2QL and IQL.
+MA2QL is theoretically grounded for fully decentralized learning and in practice makes minimal changes to IQL.
+In the next section, we provide an extensive empirical comparison between MA2QL and IQL.